 The key values of having a Will in place are firstly making key appointments.
 You can name an Executor, or personal representative who has the responsibility to gather and secure your assets, pay taxes and funeral expenses, and then distribute the estate according to the instructions in the Will.

-If applicable the Will also allows you to appoint a guardian for young children, and set up a trust for the children that determines the age at which they will receive their inheritance.
+If applicable, the Will also allows you to appoint a guardian for young children, and set up a trust for the children that determines the age at which they will receive their inheritance.
 You can also name a trustee who has responsibility to look after the trust fund until the children become old enough to receive their inheritance.

 When you think about a Last Will and Testament, you probably think about the distribution of your assets; setting up an inheritance for friends and family members.
 There is actually a lot you can do when you divide up your possessions.
-You can of course pass things down to family members, but you can also recognise people or groups that have made an impact on your life.
+You can of course pass things down to family members, but you can also recognize people or groups that have made an impact on your life.
 There may be a charity that is important to you, or a community project.
 There may be a person who has come into your life that has made a difference, somebody who has been particularly kind to you.
-Your Will is a great place to show your appreciation for these people and organisations.
+Your Will is a great place to show your appreciation for these people and organizations.